 Inspecting the signature print is another key to knowing if your bag is authentic.
 Brands like Fendi, Louis Vuitton or Gucci are well known for their monogram designs.
 Observe the nuances of the print and how it appears on a specific style of bag.
-For example, the print starts and ends with the same symbol for a LV Speedy.
+For example, the print starts and ends with the same symbol for an LV Speedy.
 A counterfeit bag is not likely to have this kind of precision.
 Also, notice the spellings, they should be rightly printed both on the interior and exterior.

 7) Lining and Pockets

 Like they say the devil is in the details, so do check the lining and pockets.
 A designer bag will be well lined and any imperfections, distortions are a dead giveaway.
-The lining of a Prada bag for example, will never be in a contrasting color and will have a perfectly matched lining and exterior.
-Similarly with pockets, counterfeit bags may miss or add extra pockets.
-Carefully observe them for tell tale signs when buying your chosen women hobos or any other bags.
+The lining of a Prada bag, for example, will never be in a contrasting color and will have a perfectly matched lining and exterior.
+Similarly, with pockets, counterfeit bags may miss or add extra pockets.
+Carefully observe them for tell-tale signs when buying your chosen women hobos or any other bags.

 8) Tags or Labels

-All designer bags, right from 3.1 Philip Lim bags, Asprey Bags to a Hermès Birkin pay special attention to buttons, buckles, zipper pulls, metal clasps, locks and other hardware.
+All designer bags, right from 3.1 Philip Lim bags, Asprey Bags to a Hermès Birkin pay special attention to buttons, buckles, zipper pulls, metal clasps, locks, and other hardware.
 The quality is always impeccable and may typically have a number or name engraved on them.
 This is another sign of authenticity and quality.
 The hardware should not lose its shine and zipper handles that do not appear sturdy definitely indicate a fake bag.

 10) Brand Name

 It can happen that we are too busy checking out other things that we may seem to miss the obvious, the brand name or the logo.
 It usually is a slip-up area for fakes.
-The counterfeiters print the brand name in a different font, misspell, or in write it in fudgy letters.
+The counterfeiters print the brand name in a different font, misspell, or write it in fudgy letters.

 11) Serial Number